csakbalint/allwin-lodash-workshop/README.md

-# Allwin Git workshop
+# Allwin Lodash workshop

 ## Intro

-This project meant to be a tutorial for getting basic/advanced knowledge in using git commands.
-It also covers how to introduce conventional commits and generate changelog.
+This project meant to be a tutorial for getting basic/advanced knowledge in using the lodash libray.

-Git is a versioning tool, so it is not only contain the latest version of the software, but every version over the time.
-It stores the changes in commits, which can be stored on multiple branches.

-Git uses local-remote repository strategy to add the ability for the developers to write their code in a collaborative way.
-Git provides tools to create or manipulate changes and how to put the changes of different developers together.

-In this workshop, we are going to learn some commands which might be useful during operating with git.
+Lodash is a utility library, it has a bunch of useful methods to handle various data transformations or evaluations.
+It applies safeguards to most of its methods to avoid errors in case of invalid values.

-Let's _git_ some knowledge! 🧐
+Let's _(lo-)DASH_ out some knowledge! 🧐

 ## How to use this repository